Lakefront Empire

 Lakefront Empire is an American television series that premiered on March 11, 2024, on HGTV.
 The series explores various lakeside homes at the shores of the Lake of the Ozarks.

 Premise

 The series explores various lakefront homes on the shores of the Lake of the Ozarks.
 It is hosted by Amanda Smith, Gerardo Cornejo, Peggy Albers, Cierra Grein, and brothers Jonas and Justin Farrell.

 Production

 In February 2024, HGTV announced that a TV series that would consist of 8 episode for season 1 would premiere March 11, 2024 with Amanda Smith, Gerardo Cornejo, Peggy Albers, Cierra Grein, and brothers Jonas and Justin Farrell being the hosts.
 Season 1 concluded May 7, 2024.
+The series was not renewed for a second season.